waggle-sensor/waggle-auth-app/README.md

 python manage.py createsuperuser
 ```

-You can run the test suite using:
+You can run the test suite using the following [pytest](https://docs.pytest.org/) command:

 ```sh
 # This must be done after one time setup, otherwise some tests will fail!